What HVAC Systems Qualify for Tax Credits?

 Although these ratings should be available to see when purchasing a new heat pump, check with your HVAC installer to ensure that your exact system matches the needed ratios and ratings.

-• Tax Credit: Homeowners may receive 30 percent of the total cost of what was paid, up to $2,000 in ENERGY STAR tax credits for installing new heat pumps that match the energy standard for the national benchmark.
+• Tax Credit: Homeowners may receive 30 percent of the total cost of the installation, up to $2,000 in ENERGY STAR tax credits, for installing new heat pumps that meet the national benchmark energy standard.

 Central Air Conditioning

-According to ENERGYSTAR.gov, any combination of central air conditioning systems with a SEER rating of 16 or greater can qualify for a 30 percent project cost tax credit with no cap.
+According to ENERGYSTAR.gov, any combination of central air conditioning systems with a SEER rating of 16 or greater qualifies for a 30 percent project cost tax credit with no cap.

 • Tax Credit: In the United States, homeowners may be eligible to receive up to $600 in ENERGY STAR tax credits when they purchase a new air conditioner that meets specific energy efficiency ratings